Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Bioinformatics Data Application

 \subsection{Data Description and Preprocessing}

-We utilized matched transcriptomic and proteomic data from the Breast Invasive Carcinoma (BRCA) cohort of The Cancer Genome Atlas (TCGA; \citealp{weinstein2013cancer}), accessed via the \texttt{curatedTCGAData} package \citep{curatedTCGAData_package}.
+We utilize matched transcriptomic and proteomic data from the Breast Invasive Carcinoma (BRCA) cohort of The Cancer Genome Atlas (TCGA; \citealp{weinstein2013cancer}), accessed via the \texttt{curatedTCGAData} package \citep{curatedTCGAData_package}.
 Our objective is to predict the protein abundance of a key cancer driver using the global mRNA expression profile.
-We selected the Estrogen Receptor alpha (ER-$\alpha$) as our target protein.
+We select the Estrogen Receptor alpha (ER-$\alpha$) as our target protein.
 ER-$\alpha$ is the defining biomarker and primary therapeutic target for the luminal subtypes, which represent the vast majority of breast cancer cases \citep{prat2015clinical}, and its expression is known to have a strong transcriptional basis, providing a reliable biological signal to model.

-The response vector $\by$ consists of the standardized Reverse Phase Protein Array (RPPA) expression values for ER-$\alpha$.
-The predictor matrix $\bX$ consists of the corresponding RNA-sequencing data.
-After matching samples with both RNA and protein data and removing observations with missing response values, the final dataset comprised $n = 882$ observations.
-To establish a rigorous high-dimensional setting ($p \gg n$), we first removed genes with near-zero variance, and then retained the $p=500$ genes with the highest absolute marginal correlation with the target protein.
-Finally, both the predictors and the response were standardized to have zero mean and unit variance prior to analysis.
+The response vector $\by$ consists of standardized Reverse Phase Protein Array (RPPA) expression values for ER-$\alpha$, and the predictor matrix $\bX$ consists of the corresponding RNA-sequencing measurements.
+After matching samples with both RNA and protein data and removing observations with missing response values, the final dataset comprises $n=882$ observations.

+For each train/test split described in Section~\ref{sec:bioinformatics_contam}, we remove genes with near-zero variance using the training data only, retain the $p=500$ genes with the highest absolute marginal correlation with the target protein (computed on the training set only), and standardize predictors and response using training-set means and standard deviations.
+The resulting transformations are then applied to the corresponding test set.